 - 3 Scientific Links Between Coffee and Productivity at Work

-- Science of Why coffee make you more productive
+- Science of Why coffee makes you more productive

-You have first hand experience with the benefits of drinking coffee.
+You have first-hand experience with the benefits of drinking coffee.
 Millions of people do.
 This is evident from the long line-ups you notice each morning at your local Starbucks.
-Now you have the science to backup your coffee addiction.
+Now you have the science to back up your coffee addiction.
 You should be happy!!
-Perhaps you can grab your next cup as soon you are finished reading this.
+Perhaps you can grab your next cup as soon as you are finished reading this.

 Boy, I am now craving for my next cup of coffee.
 I am heading out to Tim Horton’s in a bit.

 - Like this post, if you drink a cup of coffee daily.

 - Share this post if you are like me – and drink more than 3 cups of coffee daily.